-In May 2021, I applied for the Global Korea Scholarship (GKS) embassy track for a graduate program in the United States.
-Now three years later, I graduated from Korea University with an MSc in Environmental Science and Ecological Engineering.
+In May 2021, I applied for the Global Korea Scholarship (GKS) from the United States through the embassy track for a graduate program.
+Having been awarded this scholarship, I have since graduated from Korea University with an MSc in Environmental Science and Ecological Engineering.

 With that experience, I decided to review GKS, focusing on the financal benefits and the unexpected challenges of the program.
 This article highlights GKS’s management and its impact on your experience.
 This is not a review of studying in Korea or any specific academic program.